 It was during a brief period of university life in Bologna, Italy that Raisa and Cassidy met on a train to the beach.
 Raisa loved Cassidy's flared jeans.
 Cassidy loved Raisa's fig tattoos.
-Siren was born two years later, through letters and phone calls between opposite US coasts.
+SIREN was born two years later, through letters and phone calls across opposite US coasts.

 When Cassidy Villeneuve is not busy collecting shells, craft supplies, and sound effects — she is making music, sculpting, cold-ocean swimming, or silly dancing.
 She graduated from Scripps College in Southern California, where she studied Italian and all things humanities.
 She misses the hot desert wind.

 Cassidy is founding editor-in-chief of SIREN and currently lives in Berkeley, California.